 - Corruption in Exchange database files.

-The error ‘Exchange 2010/2013/2016 is not receiving external emails’ is not a severe error and can be fixed easily.
+The error ‘Exchange 2010/2013/2016 is not receiving external emails’ is not a severe error and can be fixed easily with the manual methods described here.
 But if your Exchange database is corrupted and you are not able to fix it using any method, then use the Kernel for Exchange Server recovery tool, which will let you handle any corruption or error with full efficiency.
 Also, it can be used with any Exchange Server version.